Jimbly/LD45-somethinga-from-nothinga/README.md

 TODO:
-  remove 1-frame height mixup when switching levels - calculate or smoothly transition Art
+  remove 1-frame height mixup when switching levels - calculate or smoothly transition also zoom on width a bit?  start centered in larger board?
+  Art
     Separate fission/fusion/both pipes?
   Funny quotes for each element?